emefix/design-patterns/README.md

 > * Creating objects which represent various strategies.
 > * A context object selects which algorithm will be executed.
 > * The behavior of the context object varies as per its strategy object.

+### 3.3.
+Observer pattern
+__One-to-many relationship between objects.__
+> * If one object is modified, its dependent objects are to be notified automatically.
+> * Subject class has methods to attach and detach observers.
+> * Observer abstract class has a Subject object and an update method.